October 27, 2020

 One of our first residents to use the Andago had not walked in several years after suffering a stroke with left-sided hemiplegia.
 On the first session, she was able to stand with the machine and, after getting used to the suspension and support of the machine, was able to start walking right away.
 She was smiling for a week after this experience.
 The majority of staff observing were either shedding tears of happiness or fighting them back!
 The family of the resident was present via video chatting and was able to share in the extreme enjoyment.
 After 1 month of use, she no longer needs assist at her left foot to progress it forward and has decreased her body weight support from 100 lbs total to 50-60 lbs total.
 We have been implementing squats and weight shifting/balance activities into her routine and are seeing improved participation with all transfers as well as improved mood in general.
 After 5 months of use, we are back to pivot-transferring (instead of needing mechanical standing lift) and she has been able to practice ambulation with a front-wheeled platform walker without the use of the Andago.

-Another resident who has Parkinson’s disease and also was not ambulatory for a prolonged period of time, is using the Andago with 50-60 lbs of unilateral body weight support, due to severe arthritis in his right ankle.
+Another resident who has Parkinson’s disease and also was not ambulatory for a prolonged period of time, is using the Andago with 50-60 lbs of unilateral body weight support.
 He, too, has been practicing weight shifting, squats, and most recently has been able to implement portions/activities from LSVT Big.
 He is unable to fully complete LSVT program at this time, but he has shown improvements with step length and speed of gait with just incorporating the ‘Think Big’ mindset.
 He has improved his gait speed and cadence.

 We have implemented using this machine with other residents as well who have had a recent decline in health status and resultant weakness/difficulty with ambulation and transfers and have seen excellent results with return of function and overall affect.
 Most residents tell staff and family that they “walked today” and talk about the Andago for many days after use.